SoftEngineerTeam/VulDegre/README.md

   `cd VulDecgre/Edge_processing/slicec_8edges_funcblock/src/main/java/eightEdges`

-  We use Joern to generate the code structure graph and we provide a compiled version of joern [here]().
+  We use Joern to generate the code structure graph and we provide a compiled version of joern.

   Run Main.java to extrace edges.